 - Winter months

-In the winter months from December to March, the weather varies from -8 degrees minimum to +13 degrees maximum.
-It is freezing cold and you are required to carry thick woolens to keep yourself warm.
+In the winter months from December to March, the weather varies from -5 degrees minimum to 13 degrees maximum.
+It is freezing cold and you are required to carry thick woollens to keep yourself warm.

 - Summer months

-In the months from April to June, the temperature ranges from +2 degrees minimum to +20 degrees maximum.
-The pleasant weather in the summer months makes the trek seem easier and, even more comfortable.
+In the months from April to June, the temperature ranges from 2 degrees minimum to 20 degrees maximum.
+The pleasant weather in the summer months makes the Nag Tibba trek seem easier and even more comfortable.

 - Monsoon months